taataa/tapspace/README.md

 - [jQuery &amp; SpaceElement](https://rawgithub.com/taataa/taaspace/master/examples/jquery.html) shows how to use jQuery with the elements.
 - [Scaling example](https://rawgithub.com/taataa/taaspace/master/examples/scale.html) makes you shrink and expand elements.
 - [Using networks](https://rawgithub.com/taataa/taaspace/master/examples/network.html) shows you how to use networks.
+- [Using grids](https://rawgithub.com/taataa/taaspace/master/examples/grid.html) shows you how to use grids to arrange elements.

 More examples at [taaspace-contrib-examples](https://github.com/taataa/taaspace-contrib-examples)!